ccastanette/stock-analysis/README.md

 ## Overview of Project:

-The purpose of this analysis is to offer a clear and simple way for our friend Steve to quickly analyse stock data for different years and to do it in as efficient a manner as possible.
+The purpose of this analysis is to offer a clear and simple way for our friend Steve to quickly analyze stock data for different years and to do it in as efficient a manner as possible.
 In this case when we refactored the code we removed the nested for loop.

 ## Results: